Lissy93/dashy/docs/troubleshooting.md

 As a workaround, you could either:
 - Highlight the text and copy / <kbd>Ctrl</kbd> + <kbd>C</kbd>
 - Or setup SSL - [here's a guide](https://github.com/Lissy93/dashy/blob/master/docs/management.md#ssl-certificates) on doing so

 ---

+## How to Reset Local Settings

+Some settings are stored locally, in the browser's storage.

+In some instances cached assets can prevent your settings from being updated, in which case you may wish to reset local data.

+To clear all local data from the UI, head to the Config Menu, then click "Reset Local Settings", and Confirm when prompted.
+This will not affect your config file.
+But be sure that you keep a backup of your config, if you've not written changes it to disk.

+You can also view any and all data that Dashy is storing, using the developer tools.
+Open your browser's dev tools (usually <kbd>F12</kbd>), in Chromium head to the Application tab, or in Firefox go to the Storage tab.
+Select Local Storage, then scroll down the the URL Dashy is running on.
+You should now see all data being stored, and you can select and delete any fields you wish.

+For a full list of all data that may be cached, see the [Privacy Docs](/docs/privacy.md#browser-storage).

+---